akweiss/RNA-seq-intro/R.md

 FMR1 matches more on transcript level.
 Does not even appear on the top 30 for gene comparison, which we can somewhat verify from the means plot.

-Lastly, let's look at a gene that is known to be expressed differentially and *did* show up on our list with the q-value < 0.05 cutoff: XIST.
+Lastly, let's look at a gene that is known to be expressed differentially and *did* show up on our list with a q-value < 0.05 cutoff: XIST.
 According to our reference article for this project, XIST is known to be more highly expressed in females than males.
 We can verify this quickly by producing a boxplot similar to those done above.

 <p align="center">
   <img width="700" src="https://github.com/akweiss/RNA-seq-intro/blob/master/images/XIST_diff.png">